sk121319/pdsnd_github/README.md

  •Bike Share Data research

 ### Description
- •Analysis the data from the system to explore from several aspect.
+ •Analysis the data from the bike share system to explore from several aspect.

 ### Files used
  •chicago.csv